ncaanext/NCAA06Next/README.md

 You will be reminded to but be sure to use the contributor list in this Readme in your article or media.

-*We strive to acknowledge all those contribuitng assets and knowledge to this project.*
+*We strive to acknowledge all those contributing assets and knowledge to this project.*

 ### Wiki Help